Template syntax

 <media-list :items="items"/>

-All the attribute values are available inside the component:
+All attribute values are accessible inside the component:

 <div ="media">